 This includes everyday communication channels like emails and instant messaging applications (such as Slack, Hangouts, or even Nextiva Chat).

-Benefits of emails and messages lie in the ability to lead private conversations in a busy office environment, as well as sharing a message with many people—from a few to hundreds—all at once.
+The benefits of emails and messages lie in the ability to lead private conversations in a busy office environment, as well as sharing a message with many people—from a few to hundreds—all at once.

 2) Telephone meetings

 Phones removed the location barrier to running productive, fast-moving meetings.
 It allows for better idea exchange thanks to the non-verbal communication (tone of voice) compared to written communication.
+Cloud phone systems can accelerate onboarding and overall team collaboration.

 3) Video conferencing